top of page

 Omega men also possess an underdeveloped version of ovaries which connects to their prostate.
 Though pregnancy is common, babies are often born prematurely, at lower weight, and cesarean is needed in many cases.

-There is a broad disagreement about the social and psychological implications of being an alpha or omega.
-Many alphas are observed to be more dominant, hot-headed, charismatic and have somewhat higher chances of psychopathy, while omegas are believed to often be empathetic, caring and submissive, with some inclination for anxiety disorders—this is overall seen as outdated stereotyping and not scientifically proven, but exists in society as any other gender norms and standards.
+There’s a broad disagreement about the social and psychological implications of being an alpha or omega.
+Many alphas are observed to be more assertive, hot-headed, charismatic and have somewhat higher chances of psychopathy, while omegas are believed to often be empathetic, caring and submissive, with some inclination for anxiety disorders.
+This is overall seen as outdated stereotyping and not scientifically proven, but exists in society as any other gender norms and expectations.

-The venus sexes make up about 35% of the population and are more or less common in certain areas of the world.
+The venus sexes make about 35% of the population, more or less common in various areas of the world.